DoctorKhan/The-Social-Game-Book/src/40_part/255_the_diversity_design.md

 These societies didn't try to fix these individuals.
 They **utilized** them.

+## The Accommodation vs. Medication Revelation

+This historical research led me to a disturbing realization about our modern approach to neurodivergence.
+We had created a medical model that treated natural variation as disorder rather than difference, leading to pharmaceutical suppression of traits that might actually be gifts.

+I interviewed Dr. Michelle Dawson, an autistic researcher who had been studying this phenomenon.
+"The tragedy isn't that autistic people exist," she told me.
+"The tragedy is that we've created a world that can't figure out how to benefit from autistic strengths."

+She showed me research comparing accommodation-based approaches with medication-based approaches for ADHD children.
+The accommodation studies were remarkable: when learning environments included movement, variety, and opportunities to use crisis-response gifts, the "problem behaviors" often disappeared entirely.

+"We're medicating children for having hunter genetics in farmer environments," Dr. Dawson explained.
+"Instead of changing the environment to fit the child, we're changing the child to fit the environment."

+I thought about Marcus again, and how his transformation had nothing to do with medication and everything to do with recognition and accommodation.
+The "disorder" wasn't in him—it was in the mismatch between his natural gifts and an environment that couldn't utilize them.

 ## The Five-Gender Discovery

 My investigation into gender diversity led me to Dr. Keoni Nakamura, an anthropologist who had spent decades studying Pacific Island cultures.
 What he told me challenged everything I thought I knew about human social organization.